Frequently Asked Questions - Adult Program

 Please leave in your car anything of value that is not waterproof and does not float.
 The boats do not have a good place to keep anything very big, so please leave your handbag and all valuables (and cellphone if it is not waterproof) in your car, and then leave your car keys, if you wish, in the Sailing School office.

-Please meet us at the Sailing School office, on the parking lot side of the building, first floor (south-west corner).
+Please meet us at the Sailing School Building, in the south lot of the Edgewood Yacht Club.
 We'll be there to welcome you.
+Look for signs.

 Please dress appropriate to the weather and wear/bring: